dengjianbo3/dengjianbo3.github.io/index.md

 -> _Nov 2019 to Jan 2021_

 - Worked on various projects related to computer vision and image processing
-- Developed and implemented computer vision solutions using Python, C++, and other tools and libraries
+- Developed and implemented computer vision solutions using Python, C++ and other tools and libraries
-- Conducted data analyses and provided insights and recommendations based on the results
+- Collect visual scene data and organize data annotation
-- Collaborated with cross-functional teams to design and implement end-to-end solutions for various projects
+- Collaborate with other robot teams to provide visual information to localization, route planing, and other modules

 ### [Midu Technology Co., Ltd](https://www.midu.com/)
 ->_ShenZhen, China_